Now Open!

 Community Buzz

-Celebrating Kona’s Hardworking Farmers
+Celebrating the Hardworking Farmers of Hawai’i

 What started as a small historical research project to honor my beekeeper father on his 75th birthday blossomed into a multilayered community exhibition with an original documentary and live observation hive.